byu-oit/github-action-disallow-concurrent-runs/README.md

 If you have a workflow to, say, deploy an application and it goes :boom: if multiple deployments are changing things at the same time, then this might be for you.

-Simply, this fails if the given workflow is already running.
+Simply, this fails if the given workflow is already running for a particular branch.

 ## Usage